dita-cyber/Incident-Response/README.md

 **Chain of Custody:** Document who collected what, when, and how to maintain evidence integrity.<br/>

 **The Big 4**
-1. How did they get in?
-Identify the initial entry vector and how credentials/systems were first compromised.
+**1. How did they get in?** Identify the initial entry vector and how credentials/systems were first compromised.
 (Initial Access – ATT&CK TA0001)

 Common techniques: